port-labs/ocean/README.md

   baseUrl: https://api.getport.io/v1
 # The trigger channel to use for the integration service.
 triggerChannel:
-  type: KAFKA
+  type: KAFKA / WEBHOOK
-  brokers: "localhost:9092"
-  kafkaSecurityEnabled: false
 integration:
   # The name of the integration.
   identifier: "my_integration"
   # The type of the integration.
-  type: "Git"
+  type: "PagerDuty"
   config:
     my_git_token: "random"
     some_other_integration_config: "Very important information"